 If you want to get a feel for the Block Editor without the commitment, check out this sample website where you can “edit” the content on that page or, alternately, add a new test site to your existing WordPress.com account.
 Your new site will be Private and the Block Editor will be enabled by default.

 When writing or editing your posts or pages and you open the Block Inserter (that plus sign inside a dark square, either in the top left toolbar of your Editor workspace or directly in the Editor workspace), you’ll be presented with dozens of blocks you can add to your post or page.
 If you feel a bit overwhelmed by the sheer number of available blocks, you can pare that list down to just the blocks you need and use.

 With the Block Editor (AKA WordPress Editor) continuously being updated with each new release of the WordPress software, things have moved around since this post was first published in November 2019.
 As of September 2021, access to the Block Manager is located under the Blocks tab in Preferences.

 Click on the ellipsis (AKA Options) in the upper right corner of your Editor workspace and then click on Preferences at the bottom of the sidebar that opens.
 Next, on the left side of the pop-up window, click on Blocks.
 (See first image in the Gallery below) Here you’ll see a couple of options for Block Interactions.
 Below those interactions you’ll find all the blocks currently available as of September 2021, grouped by section:

 That is an unwieldy number of blocks!
 (I don’t know about you but I got “scroll finger” just looking at this.)

-I truly wonder how many users are creating amazing content and layouts with the Block Editor as opposed to struggling with it to get their content online.
-I agree that creating both columns and tables is much easier with the Block Editor, but otherwise it still feels to me like the Block Editor impedes content creation/publication.
+The Block Editor has been with us since November 2018 and even now I wonder how many users are creating amazing content and layouts with the Block Editor as opposed to struggling with it to get their content online.

 What do you say?